sunarmed/EC601-Project2/README.md

 ```
   pytest
 ```
-There are 5 unit tests for this projects.
+There are 5 unit tests for this projects in test_EC601_Project2.py.